Movie guide: New films you can catch in cinemas this week

 Calling all movie-buffs…

-After several long months without the release of major new movies in cinemas, they are finally being screened in theatres and we hope to see a lot more releasing in the coming weeks.
+After several long months without the release of major new movies in cinemas, they are finally being screened in theatres and we hope to see a lot more exciting releases in the coming weeks.

 Here are new movies you can see in UAE cinemas this weekend.